 On December 15, 2017, the NLRB issued its decision in PCC Structurals rescinding the 2011 Specialty Healthcare decision and reinstating the traditional standard for determining appropriate bargaining units.

-Under Specialty Healthcare, however, the Board changed the standard to require an employer show an “overwhelming” community of interest between the petitioned-for unit and other employees in their workforce.
+Under Specialty Healthcare, however, the Board changed the standard to require an employer show an “overwhelming” community-of-interest between the petitioned-for unit and other employees in their workforce.
 This new standard made it difficult for employers to prove the petitioned-for unit was inappropriate and therefore easier for unions to gerrymander the workforce into “micro-unions,” effectually disenfranchising employees that oppose unionization.
-These “micro-unions,” or fractured units, greatly limited an employer’s ability to cross train and meet customer and client demands via lean, flexible staffing as employees could not perform work assigned to another unit.
+These “micro-unions,” or fractured units, greatly limit an employer’s ability to cross train and meet customer and client demands via flexible staffing as employees could not perform work assigned to another unit.
 Employees in these micro-unions also suffered from reduced job opportunities, such as promotions and transfers.

-While CDW applauds the progress made on this issue, a future NLRB or administration could attempt to reinstate the Specialty Healthcare decision.
-Congress should move to permanently prevent implementation of the Obama-era policy by quickly enacting legislation that codifies the traditional standard into law.
+While CDW applauds the progress made on this issue, confusion remains around the application of the PCC Structurals standard.
+CDW submitted an amicus brief to the NLRB in Boeing requesting additional guidance for employers, unions, and the judicial system on how to determine appropriate bargaining units in future cases and circumstances.
+Additionally, there is nothing stopping a future pro-Labor NLRB or administration from attempting to reinstate the Specialty Healthcare decision or similar policies.
+Congress should therefore move to permanently prevent implementation of the Specialty Healthcare standard by enacting legislation that codifies the traditional standard into law.
 CDW will continue to pursue the issue in court as opportunities arise.

 Please see our resources page for more information on this issue.